hammerheim-game/hammerheim-rules/5-warbands.md

 weapon combination.
 Profile M WS BS S T W I A Ld
 4 3 3 3 3 1 3 1 7
-Weapons/Armour: Streltsi may be armed with weapons and armour chosen from the Streltsi equipment list.
+Weapons/Armor: Streltsi may be armed with weapons and armor chosen from the Streltsi equipment list.
 Note that Streltsi are the only Kislevite Warriors trained in the use of handguns.
 Special Rules